B.A (McGill); J.D. (UBC); LL.M, SJD (Harvard Law School)

 Office: Allard Hall, room 348

-Dr. Arbel researches and publishes in constitutional law, refugee law, Aboriginal law, and prison law.
-Combining her academic work with legal practice, Dr. Arbel is also engaged in advocacy and litigation involving refugee and prisoner rights.
-She has served on sub-committees with Westcoast LEAF, and is an executive member of the Canadian Association of Refugee Lawyers.
+Combining her academic work with legal practice, Dr. Arbel is engaged in advocacy and litigation involving refugee and prisoner rights.
+She has served on subcommittees with Westcoast LEAF and is an executive member of the Canadian Association of Refugee Lawyers.
 She is also a frequent media commentator on refugee and prison law issues, and has been interviewed by outlets like the CBC, Globe and Mail, National Post, and New York Times.

 - Advanced Charter Law

 Representative Published Works